redpwn/jail/README.md

 In each jail, procfs is only mounted to `/proc` if `/srv/proc` exists.

 ### Proof of Work
 To require a proof of work from clients for every connection, [set `JAIL_POW`](#configuration-reference) to a nonzero difficulty value.
 Each difficulty increase of 1500 requires approximately 1 second of CPU time on a modern processor.
 The proof of work system is designed to not be parallelizable.

-End-users are instructed to use the script at [pwn.red/pow](https://pwn.red/pow) to download, cache, and run the solver.
+End users are instructed to use the script at [pwn.red/pow](https://pwn.red/pow) to download, cache, and run a prebuilt solver.